alexandregama/blog/content/java/cdi-series/cdi-in-java-series-part-1-creating-a-factory-using-produces-annotation.md

 - Create a **Checkout** class to... you know... buy something
 - **Log** the operations on the console.
-- Create a **Logger** class to keep this log on its own class.
+- Create a **Logger** class to keep this log in its own class.
 The famous cohesion.
 - Customize this **Logger** to receive a **Configuration,** which indicates which **Log Mode** should be used

 Pretty simple, isn't it?
 Let's jump crazily into code!